uetke/website_content/blog/general/01_Agile.rst

    * **Customer collaboration** over contract negotiation
    * **Responding to change** over following a plan

-Agile in itself doesn't establish any particulars regarding programming, but just how to develop a workflow and a working environment.
+Agile in itself doesn't establish any particulars regarding programming but just how to develop a workflow and a working environment.
 In the last few years, Agile has attracted a lot of attention, extending its concepts away from software development, and moving into project management.
 Even though the core principles were drawn from a programming context, scientific projects could also benefit from the Agile ideas, but with some reservations.

 Some of the main points of an Agile process, such as *responding to change over following a plan* are a routine reality in a lab.
 Plans are hard to follow because a researcher cannot be sure of what lays ahead.
 More interesting questions arise or some things just don't work as expected.
 Being flexible to overcome obstacles and to change focus when more important questions can be answered, is a needed attribute of successful researchers.